CANTUS-Project/abbot/packaging/deployment_instructions.rst

 --------------------

-Because a failure in the SSH playbook may prevent you from reconnecting via SSH, you should keep an active session while you run the playbook for the first time.
-Also note that, when you run the SSH playbook for the first time, the server will generate new host keys, so you may have to override the SSH client settings on your own computer *the first time* you connect after running the playbook.
+Because a failure in the SSH playbook may prevent you from reconnecting via SSH, you should keep an active session while you run the SSH configuration for the first time.
+Also note that, when you run the SSH configuration for the first time, the server will generate new host keys, so you may have to override the SSH client settings on your own computer *the first time* you connect after running the playbook.

 For example:
 ::